 KSA seeks to promote cultural awareness by sharing the Korean heritage and by promoting an understanding of the Korean culture.
 KSA provides an avenue for all students with the common interest and desire to know more about the Korean culture by fostering an environment through hosting campus-wide activities that pertain to Korean culture, convocations, and promoting cultural awareness.
 The primary objective of KSA is to inspire students to grow in their identity, sense of community and/or understanding of the Korean culture.

-The Latino Student Association is an ethnically and socially based organization that is designed to encourage the appreciation for diversity and the pursuit of cultural awareness.
+The Latinx Student Alliance (LSA) is an ethnically- and socially-based organization that is designed to encourage the appreciation for diversity and the pursuit of cultural awareness.
 We provide the entire Pepperdine community, including both Latino and non-Latino students with the opportunity to experience, celebrate, and embrace the Latino culture on campus.